 Thousands of Buddhist pilgrims flock to India every year in search of absolute serenity offered by Buddhist destinations.
 The places where Buddha visited for his learning, teachings and salvation have now become prominent pilgrims for the followers of Buddha.
 All these destinations are linked to the life and sermons of Buddha in a significant way and a budget tour package encompasses all these spots in a reasonably affordable way.

-The 10 nights-11 days Budget Buddhist Package starts at Delhi and shifts to several places that Buddha himself identified four places of future pilgrimage: the sites of his birth, enlightenment, first discourse, and death.
+The 10 nights-11 days Buddhist Circuit Tour Package starts at Delhi and shifts to several places that Buddha himself identified four places of future pilgrimage: the sites of his birth, enlightenment, first discourse, and death.

 The tour moves to Vaishali, Bodhgaya, Nalanda, Rajgir and Bodhgaya – the tour continues taking the tourists to the important places with shrines, stupas, temples and more showcasing the Buddhist interest.
 The trip shifts to Allahabad, Kanpur, Agra and finally back to Delhi for departure.